mitogen-hq/mitogen/docs/ansible.rst

     * Delegated connection setup is single-threaded; only one connection can be constructed in parallel per intermediary.

-    * Unbounded queue RAM growth may occur in an intermediary during large file transfers if the link between any two hops is slower than the link between the controller and the first hop.

     * Inferring the configuration of intermediaries may be buggy, manifesting as duplicate connections between hops, due to not perfectly replicating the configuration Ansible would normally use for the intermediary.